 ALBUM OF THE DAY AT THE AICPENDBLOG.COM:

 The above icon is the “Trademark of Quality and Symbol of Integrity/Logo” of the Magnolia Hilltop Brewers and of What’s Cookin’ Productions.
-The AICP-END Blog copyrights this article © 01-31-2021, all rights reserved.
-Total Word Count: 2,184.
+The AICP-END Blog copyrights this article © 01-16-2021, all rights reserved.
+Data compiled with unchangeable fastidiousness by Moses Scharbug III.
+Note: we pay the estate of Beverly Carrick an annual fee by which, we can show her paintings to the world.
+We make NO money from the estate’s sales of her world-famous artworks.
+Total Word Count: 4,236.
+Chef Charles Smithenstein.

 The American Institute of Culinary Politics-Elemental News of the Day